andre-brdoch/advent-of-code-2024/README.md

 npm run aoc -- --day=1
 # run in watch mode
 npm run aoc -- --watch
+# run only tests marked as only
+npm run aoc -- --only

 # run all validations
 npm run validate